PlorvenT/github_browser/README.md

 The minimum requirement by this project template that your Web server supports PHP 5.4.0.

-The application installed according to the above instructions should work out of box with either an Apache HTTP server or an Nginx HTTP server, on Windows, Mac OS X, or Linux running PHP 5.4 or higher.
+The application installed according to the above instructions should work out of box with either an Apache HTTP server or an Nginx HTTP server, on Windows, Mac OS X, or Linux.

 RECOMMENDED APACHE CONFIGURATION